pnmtjonahen/javaee7/README.md

 * jax-ws contains the jax-ws webservices demo/test applications
     * webservice implements some features I found and collected on the internet.
 Currently it implements xsd validation using a Handler and implements both JUnit tests and Integration testing

+* jpa contains the jpa demo/test applications
+    * collection uses an @Embeddable as the collection in a OneToMany relation.